 What kind of organization are we?
 Do we provide a service to movements?
 Do we mobilize and organize?
 Do we provide information to the general public or to a specific community?

 This question will help you see that the activities you’re engaged in as an organization powerfully impact how you use technology.
-From how much you use and update your website to whether you use a database to what’s the function of emailing in your program—all this is dependent on the type of organization you are.
+From how much you use and update your website to whether or not you use a database to how emailing functions in your program—all this is dependent on the type of organization you are.
 So define it.

 What information do we convey to each other that we don’t want the government to have?